All Collections

 Enabling the Award Template

-Select the relevant payroll system > Scroll down the page to Apply an Award then click Enable on the award template you would like to apply to your account.
+Scroll down the page to Apply an Award > click Enable next to the Award Template you would like to apply to your account:

 For further information on how to configure the settings in your account including automatic breaks and public holidays please see the article Configuring Settings.